-- $205 for 36+ mph over
+205 for 36+ mph over

 There are no speed limits to define reckless driving.
 The above speeding violations do not define reckless driving.
 Therefore, reckless driving is subjective to the officer issuing the ticket and the conditions and the circumstances of the event.
 The formal definition of reckless driving is “careless and wanton.”

 This offense carries the penalties for a first offense of 90 days in jail and/or fines from $100-$500.

 The Point System

-Speeding violations can also add points to a driving record, and the amount of points depend upon the circumstances.
+Speeding violations can also add points to a driving record, and the number of points depend upon the circumstances.
 The accumulation of 10+ points within 5 years will lead to a suspended driver’s license.
 The number of points assessed to a specific driving offense are set by Oklahoma’s Department of Public Safety’s Mandatory Point System.
 Contact Aaron Bruner Law Firm for effective legal consultation.